voyanttools/VoyantServer/README.md

 You may open VoyantServer via the terminal as a workaround using: `java -jar VoyantServer.jar`

+NB: you must run the above command from the directory into which you extracted the JAR file.

 ## License ##
 Voyant Server is released under the same license as JettyDesktop, the GNU General Public License v3.0 (see license-GPL3.txt in this directory).